ga4gh-beacon/B2RI_Documentation/docs/tutorial-data-beaconization.md

     Each column has its own format (e.g., string, date, [CURIE](https://en.wikipedia.org/wiki/CURIE)).
 These formats can browsed in the [documentation](http://docs.genomebeacons.org/schemas-md/analyses_defaultSchema).
     We recommend using the provided XLSX for the [synthetic data](https://github.com/EGA-archive/beacon2-ri-tools/blob/main/CINECA_synthetic_cohort_EUROPE_UK1/Beacon-v2-Models_CINECA_UK1.xlsx) as a reference.

-  The first thing that needs to be done is to **map/convert your metadata** so that it follows the syntax of the provided [XLSX](https://github.com/EGA-archive/beacon2-ri-tools/blob/main/utils/bff_validator/Beacon-v2-Models_template.xlsx) file.
+The first thing you need to do is **manually map/convert your metadata** to match the syntax of the provided [XLSX file](https://github.com/EGA-archive/beacon2-ri-tools/blob/main/utils/bff_validator/Beacon-v2-Models_template.xlsx), ensuring you fill it out accurately.

 ![Excel template](img/excel-template.png)